christian-mv/FreeNoiseMap-FNM/README.md

 ## Try out FNM in your browser (limited) [Here](https://christian-mv.github.io/Free_Noise_Map_Demo/FreeNoiseMap.html)

 FNM is a piece of software developed in C++.
-An implementation for web is intended, but it might be limited by the suport of webassemebly in Qt.
-It is recommended to compile the source code to native implementations such as linux, windows, and mac.
+An implementation for web is intended too although it might be limited by the suport of webassemebly in Qt.
+It is recommended to compile the source code in an operating system such as linux, windows, and mac.

 ## FNM supports the following systems: